B2. Operations

 • How many winning combinations did you find?

-The purpose of this mathematical exchange is to point out to students that the distributive property of multiplication is a very effective method of mental calculation.
+The purpose of this mathematical conversation is to point out to students that the distributive property of multiplication is a very effective method of mental calculation.

 If necessary, demonstrate the connection between the distributive property of multiplication and the usual multiplication algorithm.